tc39/proposal-smart-pipelines/readme.md

 <td>

 Lexical environments could extended to support multiple topics at once.
 Regular pipelines would still have only one topic at a time.
-But pipe functions could bind multiple parameters to multiple topic references. `#` (as an alias for `#0`) would already represent its first parameters.
+But pipeline functions could bind multiple parameters to multiple topic references. `#` (as an alias for `#0`) would already represent its first parameters.
 But then `#1`, `#2`, … would represent its second, third, fourth, etc. parameters.
 Parameters in positions